2010 United States Senate election in Alaska

-The general election was preceded by primary elections which were held on August 24, 2010.
-Scott McAdams, the Mayor of Sitka, became the Democratic nominee; Joe Miller, an attorney and former federal magistrate, became the Republican nominee after defeating incumbent U.S. Senator Lisa Murkowski.
-Miller was endorsed by the Tea Party movement and former Governor Sarah Palin.
-Murkowski announced that regardless of her defeat in the primary, she would run in the general election as a write-in candidate.
+Primary elections were held on August 24, 2010.
+Sitka Mayor Scott McAdams became the Democratic nominee, while attorney and former federal magistrate Joe Miller defeated Murkowski to become the Republican nominee.
+Miller was endorsed by the Tea Party movement and by former Governor Sarah Palin.
+Murkowski announced that despite her defeat in the Republican primary, she would run in the general election as a write-in candidate.